A nation wide ride for gender awareness

 Support this Ride

 Though Rakesh's bike is entirely dependent on human effort, the entire activity does require him to have a certain funding for survival and for conducting his awareness-cum-learning camps.

 There will be other maintenance costs involved as he proceeds.

 Apart from money, there will be other sort of logistical help that would be required to fuel Rakesh's ride, from time to time.
 This may include providing him a spare part for his bike, getting his footage edited, help him make wrist bands to distribute along the ride, and other requirements, which will be shared on the Facebook regularly.
-You could provide him the required logistical help by getting in touch with him.Write/speak to me if you wish to contribute
+You could provide him the required logistical help by getting in touch with him.Or Write/Speak to Rakesh if you wish to contribute